SettleMint

 Bond maturity lifecycle feature for DALPAsset.
 Manages the pre-maturity, mature, and post-maturity states.
 Post-maturity transfers are blocked; holders redeem tokens for a denomination asset at face value.

-Purpose: Maturity Redemption implements the maturity lifecycle for bond-type instruments.
+Maturity Redemption implements the lifecycle for bond-type instruments.
 Before maturity, tokens transfer normally.
-After maturity, transfers are blocked and holders redeem tokens for a denomination asset at configured face value.
+After maturity, non-redemption transfers are blocked and holders redeem tokens for a denomination asset at the configured face value.

 Interface (capabilities)

-This feature exposes the following capabilities.
-It implements a three-phase state machine: pre-maturity (normal transfers), mature (governance-triggered transition), post-maturity (transfers blocked, redemption enabled).
+Maturity Redemption implements a three-phase state machine: pre-maturity (normal transfers), mature (governance-triggered transition), and post-maturity (transfers blocked, redemption enabled).

 CapabilityWho can callInputsOn-chain effectEmitsNotes